Tips for visiting Paris

 Book Museums & Sights Ahead of Time

 You’ll no doubt be planning on seeing some of the incredible big attractions and museums during your trip and I’d definitely recommend booking them in advance.
-Planning a trip to Paris is important and building in trips to Le Louvre and Eiffel Tower is a must.
+Planning a trip to Paris is important and building in trips to the Louvre and Eiffel Tower is a must.

 One part that so many tourists forget is the time it takes to queue for tickets before even entering the museum/monument.
 Many museums are also closed at least 1 day per week so planning is essential and buying advanced tickets will save you lots of time.